raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

     big_long_calculation().andand.foo

 So the idea behind #andand is to express a test for nil and doing something with the result if it is not nil in a very compact way.
 This is not a new idea.
-In Paul Graham's book [On Lisp](http://www.paulgraham.com/onlisp.html "On Lisp"), he gives this very example when describing the rationale for [anaphoric macros](http://www.bookshelf.jp/texi/onlisp/onlisp_15.html "Onlisp:  Anaphoric Macros"):
+Paul Graham gives this very example when describing the rationale for [anaphoric macros](http://www.bookshelf.jp/texi/onlisp/onlisp_15.html "Onlisp:  Anaphoric Macros"):

 > It's not uncommon in a Lisp program to want to test whether an expression returns a non-nil value, and if so, to do something with the value.
 If the expression is costly to evaluate, then one must normally do something like this: